Tulsa Race Massacre graves search: 'Major scientific breakthrough' made in DNA investigation

 Hundreds of people have already submitted their information in advance of Wednesday's announcement, so the team "will not lose sight" of what's already been provided, Wilde said.

-Individuals who voluntarily share independent DNA tests with GEDmatch or Family Tree DNA, whether as part of this investigation or otherwise, will have the six genetic profiles (and any others produced from the investigation) compared to their own, a news release states.
+Individuals who voluntarily share independent DNA tests with GEDmatch or Family Tree DNA, whether as part of this investigation or otherwise, will have the six genetic profiles (and any others produced from the investigation in the future) compared to their own, a news release states.

-Bynum added that those who prefer not to upload a DNA profile may still be valuable to the investigative team if they are able to share their family's oral history.
+Bynum added that those who prefer not to upload a DNA profile may still be valuable to the investigative team if they are able to share their families' oral history.

 The team is continuing its analysis of 10 more sets of remains found in 2021 and 2022 excavations and exhumations, the release states.